More of a triangle to be fair!

 Just so you know, some of the links in this post are affiliate links.
 If you book something through our link, it won't cost you any more, but we might get a small commission.

-Yes, The Golden Circle route is very busy, but it’s popular for a reason.
-Once you read more, we think it’ll be instantly added to your bucket list.
+If you're wanting the quickest possible answer - we think that The Golden Circle is absolutely worth a visit.
+You'll find it can be very busy, especially during peak tourism seasons, but it’s popular for a reason.
+We'll discuss all the pros and cons of taking this route, but once you read more, we think it’ll be instantly added to your bucket list.

 The Golden Circle is an iconic tourist route which covers some of the most famous sights in Iceland.
 It’s really easy to access from Reykjavik, and can definitely be completed in a day, so don't worry if you don’t have a lot of time.

 There’s lots of parking at all of the main sights if you’re completing the route yourself by car, but also a wide range of tour companies that offer guided excursions around the Golden Circle from Reykjavik.
-Some even add other sights and experiences to the tour that you might not have considered.
+Some even add other sights and experiences to the tour that you might not have considered - including trips to the Blue Lagoon, other geothermal baths or the Kerid crater.
+We did this one run by Reykjavik Excursions and loved it!

 The three major stops along the Golden Circle route are not to be missed on any trip to Iceland.
 They are: